For many service-providing businesses (included PJWD), getting people to fill in your contact form will be the main aim of your website.

 If you really want to impress, you can create a more advanced HTML email response designed around your company branding.
 You can also include images and tidy text links.

-However, coding impressive HTML emails does require (a very specific set of) coding skills so you may need to work with a developer.
+However, coding impressive HTML emails does require (a very specific set of), coding skills so you may need to work with a developer.

 Fun fact: While HTML emails are technically more advanced than plain text, they have barely changed since the early 90s.
 Coding them requires you to engage in an old-school battle of workarounds and filthy hacks that will bring out a cold sweat of even the most seasoned developer!

 - Test, test and test again!
 Make sure to regularly submit your own form and review whether the whole process (form fields, validation, follow up email) is still in line with your current business objectives.
+Also test across different devices.

 - Some people might not want to fill in your form at all!
 Make sure to include your email address nearby too as a backup!